HubRise/tiny-tablet/README.md

 TinyTablet is an app that prints the orders received by your HubRise location.

-It is a minimalistic app that achieves its goal in less than 250 lines of code (including the HTML)!
+It is a minimalistic browser-based app, that achieves its goal in less than 250 lines of code including the HTML!

 You can use this code as a guide when you implement your own solution for HubRise, or you fork this repository and make changes to create your own app.